VictoriaMetrics-Community/homeassistant-addon-victoriametrics/victoria-metrics/README.md

     * Find, and **install** the Victoria Metrics add-on

 3. Configure Victoria Metrics
-   > Read the [addon documentation](DOCS.md) which can also be found on the **Documentation tab** of the [Victoria Metrics addon configuration](https://my.home-assistant.io/redirect/supervisor_addon/?addon=victoria_metrics) in the Home Assistant settings.
+   > Read the [addon documentation](DOCS.md) which can also be found on the **Documentation tab** of the [Victoria Metrics addon](https://my.home-assistant.io/redirect/supervisor_store/) in the Home Assistant settings.

 4. **Start** the *Victoria Metrics* add-on

 5. **Add the *influxdb* integration** to your Home Assistant configuration
-   > Instructions for adding and configuring the influxdb integration are in the [addon documentation](DOCS.md) which can also be found on the **Documentation tab** of the [Victoria Metrics addon configuration](https://my.home-assistant.io/redirect/supervisor_addon/?addon=victoria_metrics).
+   > Instructions for adding and configuring the influxdb integration are in the [addon documentation](DOCS.md) which can also be found on the **Documentation tab** of the [Victoria Metrics addon configuration](https://my.home-assistant.io/redirect/supervisor_store/).

     > Don't forget to restart Home Assistant!